 This is the part where you get to take a magnifying glass to each of the methodologies you selected.
 What do you like about them?
 What don’t you like about them?

 Let’s stick with the traditional hybrid project management example of combining Agile with Waterfall.

-Perhaps you like that Agile provides regular opportunities to reevaluate and adjust, but you don’t like that only planning short sprints means you don’t get a grasp of the entire project.
+Perhaps you like that Agile provides regular opportunities to reevaluate and adjust, but you don’t like that only planning short sprints means you don’t grasp the entire project.
 Maybe you like the level of detail involved with a Waterfall approach, but you worry about it being too rigid and restrictive.

-This is important information to have as you move into the next step, because it will help you understand how to leverage the strengths of each methodology.
+This is important information to have as you move into the next step because it will help you understand how to leverage the strengths of each methodology.